 Since the goals of these two investment strategies are so different, the process by which an investor decides to either speculate or hedge is completely different from one another.
 Speculation involves picking assets that are likely to have abrupt movements in the short term.
 While hedging focuses on identifying risks that may negatively affect the portfolio and ensuring the portfolio is protected in case one of these scenarios plays out.

 Derivatives play an important role in both speculation and hedging.
 They are one of the most used financial products for speculation.
 This is due to the enticing proposition of leverage and the potential payout in case some of the speculative trades prove to be right.
 On the other hand, they are also extensively used in hedging.
 Because it allows investors and traders to protect their portfolios in a cost-effective manner.
 Allowing for the hedging costs to be a small percentage of the total assets under the investor’s control.

 Diversification has an important role to play when it comes to hedging vs speculation.
 It is believed to be one of the only free lunches in finance.
-However, there are some that argue against it.
-Stating that a concentrated investment allows you to be exposed to fewer risks, and to a certain extent forcing investors to closely monitor fewer positions.
+However, there are some who argue against it.
+Stating that a concentrated investment allows you to be exposed to fewer risks, and to a certain extent forces investors to closely monitor fewer positions.

 When it comes to speculation, diversification also has an important role to play.
 Due to the very uncertain nature of this type of trading approach, it is important to keep your bets diversified.
 In case some of them do not play out the way you expected.